trivikr/fastify-vscode-config/README.md

 # fastify-vscode-config

-VSCode configs to use while developing on fastify
+VSCode configs to use while developing on [fastify repo](https://github.com/fastify/fastify)

+Add `launch.json` to your fastify repository in `.vscode` folder.